tomasjurasek/AspNetCore.Mvc.Routing.Localization/README.md

 ```csharp
 services.AddSingleton<LocalizedRoutingTranslationTransformer>();
 ```
-Register your `DynamicRouteValueTransformer` in the endpoints middleware with the following template.
+Register your implementation of the `DynamicRouteValueTransformer` into the endpoints middleware with the following template.
 ```csharp
 app.UseEndpoints(endpoints =>
 {